 A boy’s bar is the inverse of a “girl’s bar,” where multiple women chat and serve drinks to men from behind a long counter.
-The setup is a means of exploiting the Law Regulating Adult Entertainment Businesses, which views service across such a non-visible barrier to not be entertainment and legal in the wee hours.
-Specifically, boy’s and girl’s bars are masquerading as run-of-the-mill drinking establishments.
+The setup is a means of exploiting the Law Regulating Adult Entertainment Businesses, which views such service to not be entertainment, making it legal in the wee hours.

 “The boy’s bar concept started about three years ago,” explains fuzoku writer Yukio Kamimura.
 “There are more than ten in Kabukicho alone.”
 The writer adds that such clubs have 5,000-yen entry fees and staff members dressed rather amateurishly — a move that, he says, is intended to keep police from thinking the shop is a host club.
 But that is just part of it.